Psychosocial Rehabilitation Specialist: Job Description & Requirements

 Job Description for Psychosocial Rehabilitation Specialists

 Psychosocial rehabilitation specialists are also known as psychiatric rehabilitation practitioners.
 They offer psychosocial and psychiatric rehabilitation services that help patients adjust to their social environment.
 Specialists may utilize medication and individual or group counseling, and they may provide assistance with job training, housing needs, and family support issues.

 Psychosocial rehabilitation specialists assess a patient's current condition and level of social functionality.
 Then, they develop a treatment plan that helps a patient learn skill sets needed for independent living.
 Psychosocial rehabilitation specialists monitor patients' progress, help them achieve their social integration goals, and intervene in crisis situations.

-While some psychosocial rehabilitation positions are entry-level with a bachelor's degree in psychology or a related field, many employers require that the applicant have earned a minimum of a bachelor's degree.
-Some positions may require previous work experience or certification.
+While some psychosocial rehabilitation positions are entry-level with a bachelor's degree in psychology or a related field, many employers require that the applicant have hold a master's degree in rehabilitation counseling.
+Some positions may require additional previous work experience or certification.

 Although not required to practice psychosocial rehabilitation, the Certified Psychiatric Rehabilitation Practitioner (CPRP) credential is offered by the U.S. Psychiatric Rehabilitation Association (USPRA).
 This designation is for people who work in the mental health field, such as counselors, social workers, and therapists.
 Education and work experience requirements for the CPRP vary: